 Commit to an IRONMAN

-You've likely thought about it for a while now, so why not make 2019 the year of the IRONMAN?
+You've likely thought about it for a while now, so why not make this year the year of the IRONMAN?
 Don't let the 2.4-mile swim, 112-mile bike and 26.2-mile run deter you—the distance is more manageable than you think.
 With proper training, a nutrition plan and a little bit of elbow grease, crossing the finish line and hearing Mike Reilly say "YOU ARE AN IRONMAN" can be just a handful of months away.

 Find your next IRONMAN here.